CJCC Hamilton

 anime club

-The Anime Club at the CJCC is in inclusive environment where Otakus of all ages can come to watch and discuss anime together.
+The Anime Club at the CJCC is in inclusive environment where Otakus can come to watch and discuss anime together.
 We also hold raffles, play board games, and socialize.
 Meetings are held on the last Friday of every month, from 7PM to 10PM.
-Suggested donation to the CJCC is $2-$5.
-Hope to see you there
+Suggested donation to the CJCC is minimum $5.
+Hope to see you there.

 anime club.jpg